The view of port with ferries in the dunset colours

-How to get from Venice to Croatia by ferry: lines, tickets
+Venice to Croatia by ferry: Lines, Tickets

 Some posts on this website contain affiliate links.
 I receive a small commission if you use the links at no extra cost to you.

-Are you visiting Italian Venice, but willing to visit also the opposite side of the Adriatic?
-Or maybe you are planning to spend your holidays in Croatia, but want to combine it with visiting the beautiful city of Venice?
+Are you visiting Italian Venice but willing to also visit the opposite side of the Adriatic?
+Or maybe you are planning to spend your holidays in Croatia but want to combine it with visiting the beautiful city of Venice?

 Ferry companies

 There are 2 ferry companies that operate between Venice and Croatia: Adriatic Lines and Venezia Lines.
+There is also a company, Liberty Lines that operates between Istria (town Rovinj) and Trieste.
+Trieste is another Italian city around 2 hours by bus from Venice.

 Ferry routes

-Venice lies in northern Italy, on the northern coast of Italy, on the Adriatic coast.
-So ferries from Venice operate to the northern part of the Croatian coast, to the Istria peninsula.
-Especially to ports on the western coast of the Istrian peninsula: Umag, Porec, Rovinj, and Pula.
-In the past, there were also ferry services to Rabac and Mali Losinj.
+Ferries from Venice operate to the northern part of the Croatian coast, to the Istria peninsula.
+You will not get by ferry from Venice to southern regions.
+Ferry goes to ports on the western coast of the Istrian peninsula: Umag, Porec, Rovinj, and Pula.

-The price of a one-way adult ticket starts at around 80 Euro, for a return it’s around 90-100 Euro.
+The price of a one-way adult ticket starts at around 80 Euro, for a return, it’s around 90-100 Euro.

 Let’s look at these routes and travel times in detail: